robertluo/Edn.Net/README.md

  - Vector.
  - Map.

  It also can contains tagged element.
-(TODO not implemnted yet.)
+(TODO Customizable tag parsing)

  ## Develop